What Is an ALIAS Record?

 Dynamic resolution process

-1. External query: The handler queries a local PowerDNS resolver to determine the current IPv4 or IPv6 addresses associated with the target hostname specified in your ALIAS record (e.g., myapp.herokuapp.com).
+External query: The handler asks a local PowerDNS resolver to find the current IPv4 or IPv6 addresses for the hostname in your ALIAS record (something like

-2. Information extraction: If the resolution is successful, the handler extracts the resulting A and AAAA records.
+myapp.herokuapp.com). - Information extraction: If that lookup works, the handler pulls out the A and AAAA records it found.

 Performance and reliability